bluss/pyproject-local-kernel/README.md

   `ipykernel` is used even if it's not already in the project(!).
 However, note that it uses an ephemeral virtual environment for ipykernel in that case.
 Add ipykernel to the project to avoid this.

+### Rye

+- Rye is detected if the pyproject.toml contains `tool.rye.managed = true`
+  which Rye sets by default for its new projects.

 ### PDM